berthelemy/flisspowercounselling/_pages/02-about.md

 ### Qualifications and Professional Registration

-I have an MSc in Person-Centred &amp; Experiential Psychotherapy from the Sherwood Psychotherapy Training Institute (SPTI) in Nottingham and am now a graduate member of SPTI.
+I have an MSc in Person-Centred &amp; Experiential Psychotherapy from the Sherwood Psychotherapy Training Institute (SPTI) in Nottingham and am a graduate member of SPTI.

 I have professional registration with UKCP (United Kingdom Council for Psychotherapy).
 I abide abide by the ethical codes of UKCP and  SPTI.